Bug report #1950

 Cheers !

-#12 Updated by vince - over 14 years ago
+#12 Updated by vince - about 15 years ago

 BTW, there is maybe another solution to the Python framework problem.
 With -framework Python, ld accepts also -F {FRAMEWORK_PATH} that specify alternate frameworks path searched before the standard path.
 Is there a way to add an additional flag to be passed to ld?

-#13 Updated by William Kyngesburye over 14 years ago
+#13 Updated by William Kyngesburye about 15 years ago

 On the other hand, similarly to what I did with Grass, I can use install_name_tool to change the reference inside the library.